-Our audit was conducted for the purpose of forming opinions on the financial statements of the governmental activities and the General Fund.
-The Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual - Municipal Service Taxing Units is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual - Municipal Service Taxing Units is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements the collectively comprise the District's basic financial statements.
+The schedule of revenues, expenditures, and changes in fund balance - budget and actual - municipal service taxing units is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the other supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the schedule of revenues, expenditures, and changes in fund balance - budget to actual - municipal service taxing units is fairly stated, in all material respects, in relation to the basic financial statements as a whole.